FalmouthFalcons/iteration-4/README-Falmouth-Falcons.md

 # Bangazon Iteration 3

+Planning and issue ticketing via Trello: https://trello.com/b/2SrhNv94/bangazon-site-version-1

-The First UI Version of Bangazon User-facing platform
+Our First UI Version of Bangazon User-facing platform

 * Allow a Bangazon user to perform the following:
   * Interact with a basic product ordering database via a local host 3000 interface.